joannakl/cs102/projects/project1_logs.markdown

 In any multi-user computer system, several users can be logged in at the same time.
 Moreover, the same user can be logged in simultaneously using different terminals.
-Every time a user loggs in, or loggs out, a record of it is written to a log file.
+Every time a user logs in, or logs out, a record of it is written to a log file.
 Only one user can be logged in using any given terminal at any given time.
-But once a user loggs out, another user can log in using the same terminal.
+But once a user logs out, another user can log in using the same terminal.

 The purpose of this project is to design a program that interacts with such a log file and presents the results to a user in a human readable form.